Stylback/home-server/README.md

 cd /srv/prowlarr && sudo docker compose up -d
 ```

 Visit prowlarr's web ui at `[local ip]:9696`.
 Add indexers, there are a [huge](https://wiki.servarr.com/prowlarr/supported-indexers) list to choose from.
-Add Radarr, Sonarr and Lidarr under `Apps`.

 ### Part 2: Movies with Radarr